ferryatm/EDA-Uncovering-Patterns-Behind-Telco-Customer-Churn/README.md

 <b> Problem Statement </b>

-The problem provided by the [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) can be defined as a binary classification task.
+The problem provided by the [problem and associated data](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) can be defined as a binary classification task.
 The goal is to predict whether a customer will churn (discontinue the service) or stay, based on various features such as demographic data, customer account information, and service usage metrics.

 ---

 </b> Datasets and Inputs </b>

-The [Telco Customer Churn dataset](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) consists of a single CSV file containing information on 7,043 customers.
+The [dataset files](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) consists of a single CSV file containing information on 7,043 customers.
 Each row represents a customer and includes various features related to demographics, service usage, and account details.
 The dataset contains the target variable **Churn**, with binary values:
 - **Yes**: The customer has churned.
 - **No**: The customer has not churned.